zeromq/libcurve/README.txt

     ./configure --with-libzmq=/usr/local

-After building, you can run the Clab selftests:
+After building, you can run the CLAB selftests:

     make check